johnny-quesada-developer/react-global-state-hooks/README.md

 You can also see an introduction video [here!](https://www.youtube.com/watch?v=WfoMhO1zZ04&t=8s)

+Important: The library could have some compatibility issues with <React.StrictMode>

 # Creating a global state

 We are gonna create a global state hook **useCount** with one line of code.